Edis Tatli: Professional career

 He was supposed to fight the EBU lightweight champion Emiliano Marsili on 25 April.
 Marsili got injured and vacated the belt.
 Tatli fought Yvan Mendy instead for the EBU lightweight title, and won the fight by unanimous decision.

-Edis Tatli was scheduled to face two time lightweight challenger Kevin Mitchell on 18 March 2016 in Finland, but on 10 February, Mitchell announced his retirement and withdrawal from the fight.
+Edis Tatli was scheduled to face two time lightweight challenger Kevin Mitchell on 18 March 2016, in Finland, but on 10 February, Mitchell announced his retirement and withdrawal from the fight.
 Tatli instead faced Massimiliano Ballisai and won the fight by unanimous decision.

 On 13 August 2016, Tatli defended his European title against Christian Morales by unanimous decision.

-On 6 May, 2017, Tatli was slated to defend his EBU lightweight belt against the highly rated Francesco Patera in his native Finland.
+On 6 May 2017, Tatli was slated to defend his EBU lightweight belt against the highly rated Francesco Patera in his native Finland.
 The bout would start slow, with both boxers coming up to speed as the fight progressed.
 Patera was the busier man, but Tatli scored the powershots.
 The fight was ruled a split-decision win for Patera, with the judges scoring the fight 112-116, 113-115 and 116-112 for Patera.

 In the immediate rematch, the fight was fast and entertaining from the beginning.
 Both fighters traded throughout the fight, with Tatli being the one whose shots visibly affected his opponent.
 Tatli was aggressive for most of the time, and even though he didn't manage to score a knockdown, all judges scored the fight 119-109 for the Finn, allowing him to retain the EBU lightweight title.

-On 20 April, 2019, Tatli fought rising prospect Teofimo Lopez, who was ranked #4 by the WBA, WBC and IBF and #5 by the WBO at lightweight.
+On 20 April 2019, Tatli fought rising prospect Teofimo Lopez, who was ranked #4 by the WBA, WBC and IBF and #5 by the WBO at lightweight.
 As many expected, Lopez ended the fight inside the distance with a vicious body shot in the fifth round, from which Tatli could not get up.

 Tatli returned to the ring against Berman Sánchez on 10 August 2019, winning the bout via unanimous decision.

-He was scheduled to fight for the EBU lightweight title against Gianluca Ceglia in May 2020, but the bout was postponed to take place on 8 August 2020 due to the COVID-19 pandemic.
-In turn, the bout was postponed twice due to Tatli's shoulder surgery and the recovery and is now expected to take place on 14 August 2021.
+He was scheduled to fight for the EBU lightweight title against Gianluca Ceglia in May 2020, but the bout was postponed to take place on 8 August 2020, due to the COVID-19 pandemic.
+In turn, the bout was postponed twice due to Tatli's shoulder surgery.
+The fight was cancelled, it was expected to take place on 14 August 2021.

 Other appearances

-In Autumn 2018, Tatli won Dancing with the Stars, the Finnish version of the dance contest Strictly Come Dancing.
+In Autumn 2018, Tatli won as a first athlete Dancing with the Stars, the Finnish version of the dance contest Strictly Come Dancing.